Ranking-VMR/TVR-Ranking/README.md

 # Video Moment Retrieval in Practical Setting: A Dataset of Ranked Moments for  Imprecise  Queries

-The benchmark and dataset for the paper "Video Moment Retrieval in Practical Setting: A Dataset of Ranked Moments for  Imprecise  Queries"
+The benchmark and dataset for the paper "Video Moment Retrieval in Practical Setting: A Dataset of Ranked Moments for  Imprecise  Queries", comming soon...

 ![vmr_ranking_overview](./figures/task_introduction.png)